oyoclass/python3-doc/doc/extralibs/matplotlib.md

-## matplotlib
+## Matplotlib

-matplotlib is a library for creating various data visualizations in Python.
+Matplotlib is a library for creating various data visualizations in Python.

 ### Examples